Lithuania: Biodiversity and conservation

 Ecosystems include natural and semi-natural (forests, bogs, wetlands and meadows) and anthropogenic (agrarian and urban) ecosystems.
 Among natural ecosystems, forests are particularly important, covering 33% of the country's territory.
 Wetlands (raised bogs, fens, transitional mires, etc.) cover 7.9% of the country, with 70% of wetlands having been lost due to drainage and peat extraction between 1960 and 1980.
 Changes in wetland plant communities resulted in the replacement of moss and grass communities by trees and shrubs, and fens not directly affected by land reclamation have become drier as a result of a drop in the water table.
 There are 29,000 rivers with a total length of 64,000 km; the Nemunas River basin occupies 74% of the territory of the country.
 Due to the construction of dams, approximately 70% of spawning sites of potential catadromous fish species have disappeared.
 In some cases, river and lake ecosystems continue to be impacted by anthropogenic eutrophication.

 Agricultural land comprises 54% of Lithuania's territory (roughly 70% of that is arable land and 30% meadows and pastures), approximately 400,000 ha of agricultural land is not farmed and acts as an ecological niche for weeds and invasive plant species.
 Habitat deterioration is occurring in regions with very productive and expensive lands as crop areas are expanded.
-Currently, 18.9% of all plant species, including 1.87% of all known fungi species and 31% of all known species of lichens, are listed in the Lithuanian Red Data Book.
+About 18.9% of all plant species, including 1.87% of all known fungi species and 31% of all known species of lichens, are listed in the Lithuanian Red Data Book.
 The list also contains 8% of all fish species.

-The wildlife populations have rebounded as hunting became more restricted and urbanization allowed replanting forests (forests already tripled in size since their lows).
-Currently, Lithuania has approximately 250,000 larger wild animals or 5 per square kilometre.
+The wildlife populations have rebounded as hunting became more restricted and urbanisation allowed replanting forests (forests already tripled in size since their lows).
+Lithuania has approximately 250,000 larger wild animals or 5 per square kilometre.
 The most prolific large wild animal is the roe deer, with 120,000 of them.
 They are followed by boars (55,000).
-Other ungulates are the deer (~22,000), fallow-deer (~21,000) and the largest one: moose (~7,000).
+Other ungulates are the red deer (~22,000), fallow deer (~21,000) and the largest one: moose (~7,000).
 Among the predators, foxes are the most common (~27,000).
-Wolves are, however, more ingrained into the mythology as there are just 800 in Lithuania.
-Even rarer are the lynxes (~200).
-There are about 200,000 rabbits in the forests.
+Wolves, which are ingrained in local mythology more than in reality, number only about 800 in Lithuania.
+Even rarer are lynxes (~200).
+There are about 200,000 rabbits living throughout the country's forests.